Linaro/documentation/Reference-Platform/Platforms/Consumer/README.md

-# Reference Software Platform - Legacy
+# Consumer Reference Platform - Documentation

 The Consumer Reference Platform aims to enable the latest software on a series of embedded hardware platforms.
 Open source boot firmware and a unified Linux kernel delivers an excellent starting point for your next embedded product.
 High level components such as ROS, and a standard GPIO library are included to help accelerate robotic enthusiasts and makers.
 The consumer software stack provides two builds based on Debian and OpenEmbedded.
 A graphic user interface is included for each variant, and both are validated to ensure quality and a great user experience.